rgoshen/nubula-crisis/README.md

 - Movement:
     - go [direction] – Moves the player to a new room. (e.g., go north)
 - Item Management:
-    - take item – Collects the item in the current room.
+    - get [item] – Collects the item in the current room.
     - inventory – Shows a list of all collected items.
 - Quit:
-    - quit – Ends the game.
+    - exit – Ends the game.

 ## Rooms in the Game